sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 If someone struggled to understand the above, wikipedia  defines automorphism as one permutation and isomorphism as bijection.
 IMHO the difference is their codomains as the answer says.
 Examples for automorphism https://mathworld.wolfram.com/GraphAutomorphism.html and isomorphism https://en.wikipedia.org/wiki/Graph_isomorphism.

+@MishaLavrov Thanks for your clarification.
+1. Based on your interpretation and the relation among connectivity, edge-connectivity and minimum degree, I understand the definition.
+2. Then "X maximal" normally mean differently from "maximal X" where the former is similar to "maximally X" due to "X is a numerical parameter".

+Based on https://en.wikipedia.org/wiki/Cycle_(graph_theory) definition, "do not cross each other" may mean no shared vertex.

+If assuming "the same vertex set" as one comment in Igor Rivin's answer says, https://math.stackexchange.com/a/420543/1059606 is helpful where one direction is same as what proofwiki https://proofwiki.org/wiki/Adding_Edge_to_Tree_Creates_One_Cycle says.

 abbr:
 DMIA -> Discrete_Mathematics_and_Its_Applications
 # Watching question